BradLarson/GPUImage/README.md

 If you don't want to include the project as a dependency in your application's Xcode project, you can build a universal static library for the iOS Simulator or device.
 To do this, run `build.sh` at the command line.
 The resulting library and header files will be located at `build/Release-iphone`.
 You may also change the version of the iOS SDK by changing the `IOSSDK_VER` variable in `build.sh` (all available versions can be found using `xcodebuild -showsdks`).

+## Adding this as a framework (module) to your Mac or iOS project ##

+Xcode 6 and iOS 8 support the use of full frameworks, as does the Mac, which simplifies the process of adding this to your application.
+To add this to your application, I recommend dragging the .xcodeproj project file into your application's project (as you would in the static library target).

+For your application, go to its target build settings and choose the Build Phases tab.
+Under the Target Dependencies grouping, add GPUImageFramework on iOS (not GPUImage, which builds the static library) or GPUImage on the Mac.
+Under the Link Binary With Libraries section, add GPUImage.framework.

+This should cause GPUImage to build as a framework.
+Under Xcode 6, this will also build as a module, which will allow you to use this in Swift projects.
+When set up as above, you should just need to use

+    import GPUImage

+to pull it in.

 ### Documentation ###

 Documentation is generated from header comments using appledoc.
 To build the documentation, switch to the "Documentation" scheme in Xcode.
 You should ensure that "APPLEDOC_PATH" (a User-Defined build setting) points to an appledoc binary, available on <a href="https://github.com/tomaz/appledoc">Github</a> or through <a href="https://github.com/mxcl/homebrew">Homebrew</a>.
 It will also build and install a .docset file, which you can view with your favorite documentation tool.